Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 * Get the `deploy.zip` file for the Lightstreamer version you have installed from [releases](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket/releases) and unzip it, obtaining the `deployment` folder.
 * Plug the Proxy Data Adapter into the Server: go to the `deployment/Deployment_LS` folder and copy the `SocketHelloWorld` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Alternatively you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `SocketHelloWorld` directory and all of its files into `adapters` folder of your Lightstreamer Server installation.
+* Install the client listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#clients-using-this-adapter).
+    * In order to make the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PROXY_HELLOWORLD_SOCKETS, when creating the LightstreamerClient instance.
+So edit the `index.htm` page of the Hello World front-end, deployed under `Lightstreamer/pages/HelloWorld`, and replace:<BR/>
+`var client = new LightstreamerClient(null," HELLOWORLD");`<BR/>
+with:<BR/>
+`var client = new LightstreamerClient(null,"PROXY_HELLOWORLD_SOCKETS");;`<BR/>
+Add the .setRequestedSnapshot("yes") line to always get the current state of the fields

+### Run the Demo

 * Launch Lightstreamer Server from a command or shell window (which we will call the *"log window"*).
 The Server will wait for the "PROXY_HELLOWORLD_SOCKETS" Remote Data Adapter to connect to the two TCP ports we specified above (7001 and 7002), and the Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 You should see something like this:
 ```cmd
 [...]